vpai/vpai.github.io/_posts/2016-05-21-biking-across-the-us.md

 {% include section_break.html %}

 We're doing this ride through an organization called [Bike & Build](http://bikeandbuild.org/).
-Its purpose is to bring together young people from across the country and engage them a summer dedicated to benefiting *affordable housing* via annual bike journeys across the US.
+Its purpose is to bring together young people from across the country and engage them in a summer dedicated to benefiting *affordable housing* via annual bike journeys across the US.
 Learn more about B&B below: